Resources

 Public Testimony

-The Project has provided testimony at public hearings in support of the landmark designation of New York City properties for their significance to LGBT history.
+The Project has provided testimony at public hearings in support of the landmark designation of New York City properties for their significance to LGBT history or in response to proposed changes to designated LGBT-associated landmarks.

 - Stonewall (June 23, 2015)